+Economic Value

+Must exceed the combination of direct costs, opportunity costs and risk.

+Direct Cost

-- Economic Value - Must exceed the combination of direct costs, opportunity costs and risk. - Direct Cost - Production loss resulting from the curtailment can be made up in a lower cost hour or not at all. - Industrial operations are built to run 7X24, interruptions are not costeffective without appropriate compensation. - Participate takes focus off of making widgets and involves energy managers, plant managers, and the Senior Management Team. - Risk - The demand responder must take on the start-up risk of complex operations. - The cost implications of providing the demand response are significant and real and requires some offsetting value.
+- Production loss production made up in a lower cost hour or not at all? - Efficiency loss -Focus off of making widgets and involves the plant Senior Management Team. - Risk - Start-up risk of complex operations.